SteeltoeOSS/Documentation/api/v3/circuitbreaker/hystrix.md

 }
 ```

 Each command needs to inherit from `HystrixCommand` or `HystrixCommand<T>` and override and implement the inherited and protected `RunAsync()` method.
 Optionally, you can also override and implement the inherited method `RunFallbackAsync()` method.
+In the above simple example the two provided lambdas provide each of those two methods

 The `RunAsync()` method should implement the fundamental logic of the command, and the `RunFallbackAsync()` method should implement any fallback logic, in case the `RunAsync()` method fails.

 Each command must be a member of a group.
-The name of the group is specified by using the `HystrixCommandGroupKeyDefault.AsKey("YourGroupName")` method and must be provided in the constructor of the command.
+The name of the group is specified using the `HystrixCommandGroupKeyDefault.AsKey("YourGroupName")` method and must be provided in the constructor of the command.

-The following example shows the same command shown earlier after being rewritten by using method overrides:
+The following example shows the same command shown earlier, but rewritten using method overrides:

 ```csharp
 public class HelloWorldCommand : HystrixCommand<string>